aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 - Newly invited AWS accounts in an Organization will land in the root ou
 - Unlike newly created AWS accounts which immediately have a Deny-All SCP applied, imported accounts are not locked down as we do not want to break existing workloads (these account are already running without Accelerator guardrails)
 - In AWS Organizations, select ALL the newly invited AWS accounts and move them all at once to the correct destination OU (assuming the same OU for all accounts)
-- This will first trigger an automated update to the config file and then will trigger the state machine, which will automatically import the moved accounts into the Accelerator per the destination OU configuration
+- This will first trigger an automated update to the config file and then trigger the state machine, automatically importing the moved accounts into the Accelerator per the destination OU configuration
 - As previously documented, accounts CANNOT be moved between OU's to maintain compliance, so select the proper top-level OU with care
 - If you need to customize each of the accounts configurations, you can manually update the configuration file either before or after you move the account to the correct ou
   - if before, you also need to include the standard 4 account config file parameters, if after, you can simply add your new custom parameters to the account entry we created